-Working groups may only undertake the tasks authorized by the Council.
-Working groups shall not have any authority greater than that of the council or granted thereto by the council.
-Working groups may work with members of the public to fulfill their charge.
-A working group may move to increase its authority at any meeting at which a quorum is present.
+Working groups and subcommittees may only undertake the tasks authorized by the council.
+Working groups and subcommittees shall not have any authority greater than that of the council or granted thereto by the council.
+Working groups and subcommittees may work with members of the public to fulfill their charge.
+A working group or subcommittee may move to increase its authority at any meeting at which a quorum is present.

-Working groups do not have the authority to bind or make any recommendation or representation on behalf of the council.
-Rather, working groups may present their findings and recommendations to the council for adoption.
+Working groups and subcommittees do not have the authority to bind or make any decision, recommendation, or representation on behalf of the council.
+Rather, working groups and subcommittees must present their findings and recommendations to the council for approval.

-Working groups will provide updates at monthly council meetings, as necessary.
+Working groups and subcommittees will provide updates at monthly council meetings, as necessary.